makimo/rules-for-young-programmers/README.md

 Contributions are always welcome.

-If you'd like to:
+In order to:

-- add new rules, fork and create a pull request with your additions
+1. Add new rules: fork this repository and create a pull request with your additions.
-- discuss existing rules and make corrections, create an [issue](https://github.com/makimo/rules-for-young-programmers/issues) in this repository.
+2. Discuss existing rules and make corrections: create an [issue](https://github.com/makimo/rules-for-young-programmers/issues) in this repository.